Iqbal Quadir

-Iqbal Quadir (born 13 August 1958) (ইকবাল জেড. কাদীর) is a Bangladeshi-American entrepreneur and academic.
+Iqbal Quadir (born 13 August 1958) (ইকবাল জেড. কাদীর) is a Bangladeshi-American entrepreneur and academic, known for founding the telecommunications company Grameenphone and for his work on development-oriented technology initiatives.

-Between 1993 to 2000, Quadir founded Grameenphone in Bangladesh, a mobile telecommunications company serving rural areas.
-The Economist has recognized Quadir as "an industry pioneer... of the global mobile revolution," having foreseen the transformative potential of mobile devices in low-income countries.
+In the 1990s, Quadir initiated and helped establish Grameenphone, a mobile telecommunications company in Bangladesh that expanded telephone access beyond urban centers.
+According to The Economist, Quadir is described as an early participant in the global mobile telecommunications expansion, noting his focus on mobile device usage in low-income regions.

-He served as a Research Fellow at the Harvard Kennedy School of Government for four years, where his work focused on the impact of technologies on the politics of developing countries.
+He served as a Research Fellow at the Harvard Kennedy School of Government for four years, where he conducted research on how emerging technologies influence governance and economic development in low- and middle-income countries.
 In 2007, he established the Legatum Center for Development and Entrepreneurship at MIT and serves as its director.
 In 2006, he co-founded the journal Innovations (published by MIT Press) and remains an editor.

 Early life and education

 Quadir was born in Jessore, Bangladesh.
 He moved to the United States in 1976 and later became a naturalized U.S. citizen.
 He completed his Secondary School Certificate from Jhenidah Cadet College, Bangladesh.

-Quadir received a Bachelor of Science with honors from Swarthmore College (1981), followed by a Master of Arts (1983), and a Master of Business Administration (1987), from the final two from the Wharton School of the University of Pennsylvania.
+Quadir received a Bachelor of Science with honors from Swarthmore College (1981), followed by a Master of Arts (1983), and a Master of Business Administration (1987), the final two from the Wharton School of the University of Pennsylvania.

 His brother, Kamal Quadir, is also a Bangladeshi-American entrepreneur and artist.